-- A solid knowledge of the analysis of functions of a single variable as this is presented with the necessary mathematical rigor through the proofs of most of the theorems and propositions. - The ability to treat the limit of a function or to study its continuity and differentiability through the classical ε - δ definition. - The ability of the direct applications of the abstract knowledge to a number of problems from everyday life, from geometry (areas, volumes) or from physics realizing the vivid and practical aspect of calculus.

-, power set, cardinality.
-Logic: Jantifiers, methods of proof. ility, prime numbers, parity, neorem.
-Case study: the RSA partial ordering relations.
-The rule, permutations, orderings, on-exclusion principle. mework of Computer Science.
+- A solid knowledge of the analysis of functions of a single variable as this is presented with the necessary mathematical rigor through the proofs of most of the theorems and propositions. - The ability to treat the limit of a function or to study its continuity and differentiability through the classical $\epsilon$ - $\delta$ definition. - The ability of the direct applications of the abstract knowledge to a number of problems from everyday life, from geometry (areas, volumes) or from physics realizing the vivid er set, cardinality.
+Logic: Fiers, methods of proof. prime numbers, parity, m.
+Case study: the RSA L ordering relations.
+The permutations, orderings, and practical aspect of calculus.